michaelschwobe/mac-dev-setup/README.md

    sh summary.sh
    ```

+🔥 The scripts auto-skip prompts for items already installed. **Recommended:** Rerun as many times as needed.

 ✨ And thats it!
-No need to do anything further.

-🔥 **Rerun as many times as needed.** The scripts auto-skip prompts for items already installed.
+For additional CLI and IDE customizations, refer to the related **Manual Setup** section below.

 ## Manual Setup

-For those who prefer à la carte, this section contains everything that the **Guided Setup** attempts to do, except for IDE customization.
+For those who prefer à la carte, this section contains everything that the **Guided Setup** attempts to do including CLI and IDE customizations.

 - [Defaults](#defaults)
 - [Tools](#tools)